mattrussell2/gradescope-autograder/README.md

 cd setup/dockerbuild
 ./deploy_container
 ```
-The container will be built and uploaded to the location you've specified.
+The remote repo will be cloned, and then the container will be built and uploaded to the location you've specified.
 Note: in rare cases, the Docker build process hangs in the early stages.
 If this happens to you, run `rm ~/.docker/config.json` and try again.
 For the future, if you make changes to any of the files in the `dockerbuild` folder, or to `bin/run_autograder`, make sure to re-run this script.

 ### For each assignment with the Docker method

 * On Gradescope, after creating the programming assignment, select the 'Manual Docker Configuration' option in the configure autograder' section; place the full remote path to your container (e.g. `ghcr.io/ghubusername/ghubpackageregistry:dockertag`)
-* Note that the container will pull the most recent version of the repo every time it runs...so it's a good idea to rebuild the container if you make massive changes to the repo, or in general every month or so, to keep things snappy.
+* Note that the container will pull the most recent version of the repo every time it runs...so it's a good idea to rebuild the container if you make massive changes to the repo to keep things snappy.

 That's it!